How to Make Simple Cheeseboards Using Goat Cheese

 The holidays are here again, and there’s nothing quite like a festive cheeseboard to elevate your gatherings and events.
 While traditional cheeseboards often focus on cow’s milk cheeses, this year, why not try something a little different?
 Goat cheese offers a fantastic range of flavors and textures, from tangy and fresh to rich and decadent.

-Here’s how to assemble a cheeseboard that uses goat cheese to stand apart, and a few cheeseboard recipes to make things easy.
-Don’t worry; assembling a stand-out cheese board is probably one of the easiest appetizers or sides that you’ll make this holiday season.
+Here’s how to assemble a cheeseboard that uses goat cheese to stand apart, and a few cheeseboard recipes (or how-tos) to make things easy.
+Don’t worry; assembling a stand-out cheese board is probably one of the easiest appetizers or sides that you’ll make this holiday season — if you start with great cheese.

 What Goes into the Best Cheeseboards

-A good cheeseboard starts with good cheeses, but they should be paired with complementary treats.
+A good cheeseboard starts with good cheeses, but they should be paired with complementary foods and beverages.
 Here’s what makes a truly unforgettable spread:

 Cheeses

 Most cheeseboards have an odd number of cheeses, with 3 and 5 different types being common.
-Ensure there’s a good variety of different types.
-People can find something they like, and have fun trying different pairings.
+Ensure there’s a good variety of different cheese types.
+This way, people can find something they like, and have fun trying different pairings.

-As a starting point, you can always choose three cheeses from different types of milk (goat, cow and sheep) and different regions.
-That’s a simple way to make sure you have at least a few diverse offerings.
+As a starting point, you choose three cheeses from different types of milk (goat, cow and sheep) or different regions.
+That’s a simple way to make sure you have a diverse offering.

 Another way to build variety is with cheese that has herbs or other additions mixed in.
-You can even create a themed board but create variety this way.
+You can even create a themed board like spooky, fall, spring, pastels, etc.

 For example, you could create a goat cheese board from the different cheeses that Cypress Grove makes.
-A board with Humboldt Fog Goat Cheese, Meyer Lemon and Honey Goat Cheese, and Psychedillic would have a standard, sweet and savory cheese.
-You could further round this out with the Sgt.
-Pepper Goat Cheese (spicy) and Truffle Tremor (earthy), for something quite different.
+A board with Humboldt Fog Goat Cheese, Meyer Lemon and Honey Goat Cheese, and Psychedillic would be a great way to show , sweet and savory cheeses.
+You could further round this out with Midnight Moon (smooth and nutty), Sgt.
+Pepper Goat Cheese (spicy) and Truffle Tremor (earthy), for something quite elaborate.

 Creating diversity within a single cheese category is always an option, but it’s especially useful if ordering online.
 You can combine multiple cheeses from the same cheesemaker to save on shipping, but still have good diversity on your board.